Hazza3100/TwitchUsernameChecker/README.md

 ## About
 ```
-- Will add ban check at 20 stars
+- Will add ban checker at 20 stars
 ```